phptailors/libraries/docs/master/_sources/packages/singleton-library/testing-singleton.rst.txt

 Singleton testing is facilitated by :class:`Tailors\\Testing\\Lib\\Singleton\\AssertIsSingletonTrait`.
-Its basic usage is as simple, as calling the :method:`Tailors\\Testing\\Lib\\Singleton\\AssertIsSingletonTrait::assertIsSingleton` method.
-The following example demonstrates how one the ``TrivialSingleton`` developed in `lib.singleton.trivial_singleton.example`_ can be tested:
+Testing is as simple, as calling the :method:`Tailors\\Testing\\Lib\\Singleton\\AssertIsSingletonTrait::assertIsSingleton` method.
+The following example demonstrates how one test the ``TrivialSingleton`` developed in :ref:`lib.singleton.trivial_singleton.example` can be tested:

 .. literalinclude:: ../../examples/singleton-testing/TrivialSingletonTest.php
   :linenos: